MCUARM/kLib/README.md

 What's this?

-	Hi!
+	Hello!
 This repository contain set of C++ libraries initially intended to be used with ARM cortex-m4 microcontrollers ( STM32F4xx with arm-gcc compiler ).
 It's main goal is to give users comprehensive tool for easly and fast programming without rejecting code efficiency.

 To whom addressed?